jinghuazhao/software-notes/AA.md

 **pylmm**

-It is necessary to do the following steps to get it going,
+It is necessary to get it going with code in the quick guide,

 1. git clone https://github.com/nickFurlotte/pylmm
 2. make the following changes,